camalot2011/showcases/tensorflow/README.md

 # Image Classification with TensorFlow

 I performed the image classification analysis on the CIFAR-10 data set.
 The main file is the `image_classification.ipynb`.
 The models developed have a gradual increase in the prediction power.
 The final model with the transfer learning can achieve **86% accuracy** on the test set.
 All the models are based on the tensorflow in the python.
 I also applied Keras framework in some of the models.
+The notebook can be viewed [HERE](https://nbviewer.jupyter.org/github/camalot2011/showcases/blob/master/tensorflow/image_classification.ipynb).

 Some key findings are:
 - Smallest delta model: using the perceptual formula to calculate the distance.
 The overall accuracy is poor for this model at only **25.13%**